fc-io/react-for-beginners/week_02 – Node, npm, git/week_02_b_assignments.md

 * Create a function that creates a stuff.md file with the above print outs.
 * Add an argument parser.

-## Show – Git and GitHub (they are probably familiar with git, but if needed)
+## Show – Git and GitHub (they are maybe familiar with git, but if needed)

 * (add an ssh key)
 * Local init